The Ultimate Guide to Web3 Events Tracking for Onchain Apps

 These are similar to traditional web analytics but are often linked to wallet addresses (when users connect their wallets).

-2. Capture Onchain Events
+2. Capture Wallet Events

 Track smart contract interactions on your dapp or blockchain network, such as Ethereum, Base, Optimism, etc.